samshapley/OrchestrAI/README.md

     supplement: "Spanish"
     output_name: translation
 ```
-Once you have defined your pipeline, you can ensure it will be run byy specifying the pipeline name in the config.yml file.
+Once you have defined your pipeline, you can ensure it will be run by specifying the pipeline name in the config.yml file.

 ### Running the Script